itspangler/plaintext-workflow/02_writing/day02_plaintext-workflow/README.md

-# A PLAIN TEXT WORKFLOW FOR ACADEMIC WRITING
+# A plain text workflow for academic writing

 # Goals